New

 This product relies on 3rd party tooling which may impact the accessibility features visible in inspection copies.
 All accessibility features mentioned would be present in the purchased version of the title.

-- Coverage of topics includes medical assistance in dying (MAID), the opioid crisis, legalization of cannabis (Bill C-45, the Cannabis Act), vaping, harm reduction, violence against women, mental health in the workplace setting, and more
+- Timely topics include the Canadian health care system, medical assistance in dying (MAID), the opioid crisis, legalization of cannabis (Bill C-45, the Cannabis Act), vaping, harm reduction, violence against women, mental health in the workplace setting, and more

-- Coverage of psychotropic medications emphasizes the latest in safe pharmaceutical treatment in mental health care
+- Psychotropic medication coverage emphasizes the latest in safe pharmaceutical treatment in mental health care

 - DSM-5 diagnoses include the latest information on new mental health diagnoses recognized by the American Psychiatric Association

-- Case studies use realistic client situations to strengthen critical thinking and ensure that students consider psychosocial aspects of therapeutic care
+- Case studies use realistic client situations to strengthen critical thinking and ensure that you consider psychosocial aspects of therapeutic care

 - Cultural Consideration boxes highlight cultural issues and address the varied mental health needs of culturally diverse clients